seantauber/seantauber/README.md

 - [inkeep/agents](https://github.com/inkeep/agents) - Create AI Agents in a No-Code Visual Builder or TypeScript SDK with full 2-way sync.
 For shipping AI assistants and multi-agent AI workflows.
 - [ysymyth/awesome-language-agents](https://github.com/ysymyth/awesome-language-agents) - List of language agents based on paper "Cognitive Architectures for Language Agents".
 - [langchain-ai/open-swe](https://github.com/langchain-ai/open-swe) - An Open-Source Asynchronous Coding Agent.
-- [NirDiamant/agents-towards-production](https://github.com/NirDiamant/agents-towards-production) - This repository delivers end-to-end, code-first tutorials covering every layer of production-grade GenAI agents, guiding you from spark to scale with proven patterns and reusable blueprints for real-world launches.
+- [NirDiamant/agents-towards-production](https://github.com/NirDiamant/agents-towards-production) - End-to-end, code-first tutorials for building production-grade GenAI agents.
+From prototype to enterprise deployment.
 - [GoogleCloudPlatform/agent-starter-pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) - Ship AI Agents to Google Cloud in minutes, not months.
 Production-ready templates with built-in CI/CD, evaluation, and observability.
 - [ByteDance-Seed/m3-agent](https://github.com/ByteDance-Seed/m3-agent)
-- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - Claude Code Skills and 1000+ agent skills from official dev teams and the community, compatible with Codex, Antigravity, Gemini CLI, Cursor, and others.
+- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail, and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
 - [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use.
-- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents, and message gateway, it handles different levels of tasks that could take minutes to hours.

 ## Developer Tools